As I've related elsewhere, my goals in designing the house have been:

 Angled corners also work well in other circumstances; in particular, I've always felt that outside corners within interior spaces seem severe and invasive.
 (I'd prefer rounded corners, but they're challenging and costly to build.)
 Once I started down this path, I saw opportunities to use them almost everywhere.
 Here are all of the places where I applied the design element:

 2. The corner of the closet/laundry where it meets the living space.
 This was the first place I applied the design after the windowed wall, with the intent to "soften" the corner.
-It also opens up the space more by increasing the angle of view from the hallway into the living area.
+It also opens up the space more by increasing the angle of view from the end of the hallway into the living area.

 4. The bathroom sink.
 This grew out of a need to enclose the waste drain vent stack on the left; the countertop was made symmetrical with the addition of the triangular shape on the right, which also encloses the bathroom HVAC vent, and places the light switches within easy reach of the door.

 5. The bathtub.
 This part of the bathroom saw many revisions before I finally realized a corner soaking tub was absolutely perfect for the space in every way (one of those classic face-palm moments).
+The open edge of the tub forms an angled face in the room.

 7. The headboard.
 Here, the angled corners are horizontal.

-9. The kitchen island.
+9. The backsplash of the kitchen island.

 10. The end of the floating breakfast bar.